If you’re not already familiar with the Scrub Daddy sponge, it’s a popular kitchen scrubber that changes texture in hot water vs. cold water:

 TIP: Initially, I thought I’d toss my Scrub Daddy sponge in the dishwasher after every use, but I can tell the fibers become a little weaker each time I take it out of the dishwasher.
 So now I only resort to the dishwasher when it’s greasy.

 When a Scrub Daddy sponge gets really old, thin, and stretched out, I use use it one last time to thoroughly clean my stainless steel kitchen sink prior to moving it to a bucket in the garage for outdoor use — garden tools, lawnmower, garage shelving, etc. I heard one person say they toss their old Scrub Daddy sponges into plant dirt for an aerating effect and good drainage.

-Since I primarily use the Scrub Daddy to scrub pots & pans as needed, it doesn’t get nearly as much use as my daily kitchen sponges do.
+Since I primarily use the Scrub Daddy to scrub pots & pans as needed, it doesn’t get nearly as much use as my daily kitchen sponges do (which are now Scrub Mommy sponges).
 For me, each Scrub Daddy sponge lasts about 6 months.
 Seriously.
 The above photo is proof.
 However, most people haven’t had as much luck as me.
 I’d say the #1 complaint about Scrub Daddy sponges is that they start to disintegrate and break apart when used a lot.